thinkneverland/porter/readme.md

 php artisan porter:install
 ```

-During installation, you'll be prompted to provide S3 credentials for both primary and secondary S3 buckets.
+During installation, you'll be prompted to provide S3 credentials for both primary and alternative (secondary) S3 buckets.
 These will be stored in your `.env` file if not already set.

 ## Configuration